nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 xrdsst endpoint delete-access --ss <SECURITY_SERVER_NAME> --endpoint  <ENDPOINT_ID> --access <ACCESS_RIGTHS>
 ```

-* <SECURITY_SERVER_NAME> name of the security server, e.g. ss1
+* <SECURITY_SERVER_NAME> name of the Security Server, e.g., `ss1`
-* <ENDPOINT_ID> id of the endpoint, e.g. 123, multiple values can also be given, separated by comma, e.g. 1,2,3
+* <ENDPOINT_ID> id of the endpoint, e.g., 123, multiple values can also be given, separated by comma, e.g., 1,2,3
-* ACCESS RIGHTS : Service clients ids with access rights to the endpoint, multiple values can also be given, separated by comma, e.g. DEV:GOV:9999:SUBGOV,DEV:security-server-owners
+* ACCESS RIGHTS : Service clients ids with access rights to the endpoint, multiple values can also be given, separated by comma, e.g., DEV:GOV:9999:SUBGOV,DEV:security-server-owners

 This command will search through all the endpoints send as parameters and delete the access rights that matches with the ones sent as parameters